-- Sites of web communities that provide users with means for expression and interaction. - Messaging and social media sites.
+- 7.3.1 Sites of web communities that provide users with means for expression and interaction.

+- 7.3.2 Messaging and social media sites.

-Further information about categories of blocked sites can be given by the Cognita IT team and staff are directed towards the school Digital Safety Policy for further detail.
+- 7.4 Further information about categories of blocked sites can be given by the Cognita IT team and staff are directed towards the school Digital Safety Policy for further detail.

-Where staff, students or visitors find unblocked extremist content they must report it to the SPOC who will in turn discuss it with the Headmaster.
-We are aware that children and young people have access to unfiltered internet when using their mobile phones and staff are alert to the need for vigilance when pupils are using their phones.

-Visitors and visiting speakers
+- 8 Visitors and Visiting Speakers

-The SPOC has responsibility for ensuring that all visitors and visiting speakers, whether invited by staff or pupils, are suitable and appropriately supervised.
-Where appropriate, the SPOC will make enquiries of the agency/person who introduced the individual to the school and/or will conduct an internet search against the individual's name.
+- 8.1 The Prevent Lead has responsibility for ensuring that all visitors and visiting speakers, whether invited by staff or pupils, are suitable and appropriately supervised.
+Where appropriate, the Prevent Lead will make enquiries of the agency/person who introduced the individual to the school and/or will conduct an internet search against the individual's name.
 It is school policy that visitors will always be supervised when working with pupils.

-Signs of vulnerability
+- 9 Signs of Vulnerability

-There are no known definitive indicators that a young person is vulnerable to radicalisation, but there are a number of signs that together increase the risk.
+- 9.1 There are no known definitive indicators that a young person is vulnerable to radicalisation, but there are a number of signs that together increase the risk.
 Signs of vulnerability include:

 - underachievement;

 - being in possession of extremist literature;

 - poverty;

 - social exclusion;

 - traumatic events;

 - global or national events;

 - religious conversion;

 - change in behaviour;

 - extremist influences;

-- conflict with family over lifestyle;

-- confused identity;

-- victim or witness to race or hate crimes; and

-- rejection by peers, family, social groups or faith.
+- conflict with family over lifestyle; - confused identity; - victim or witness to race or hate crimes; and - rejection by peers, family, social groups or faith.